 Go down onto the beach to find Merlin’s face etched into the rocks.
 Visit Camlann Battlefield, the place where King Arthur met Mordred for his final battle.
 The Arthurian Centre helps to bring legends of old to life, and you can also see an ancient engraved stone, which is often said to be King Arthur’s Grave.
 Pass by the nearby town of Camelot, thought by some people to have been the site where Camelot was located.
 Follow the looped walk on the cliffs for great views, nature, and historic ruins.
 See the quaint buildings of Tintagel Church and Tintagel Old Post Office.
 Relax in a tranquil and serene setting at St. Nectan’s Glen and admire the beautiful waterfall of St. Nectan’s Kieve.

-Quite the quirky place in Cornwall!
+#8 – Boscastle – Quite the quirky place in Cornwall!

 Why it’s awesome: Boscastle is a small fishing village within the stunning Cornwall Area of Outstanding Natural Beauty.
 It’s also a good spot to access the South West Coast Path, a popular walking route with amazing views and plenty of nature.
 The village’s harbour is protected by two large walls that date back to the 1580s.
 It was named after a nearby castle, though only ruins remain of the fortress today.
 While a quaint village in its own right, Boscastle is home to one of the most unusual things to do in Cornwall: a huge museum dedicated entirely to witchcraft!
+There are also lots of cosy lodges to stay in dotted around the area.

-One of the most underrated places to see in Cornwall
+#9 – Pendeen – One of the most underrated places to see in Cornwall

 Why it’s awesome: The pretty village of Pendeen can be found within the Cornwall Area of Outstanding Natural Beauty and at the bottom of Carn Eanes hill.
 Stories of smuggling surround the area.
 There are several well-maintained footpaths that let visitors explore and enjoy the natural splendour and the village’s buildings are quaint and atmospheric.
 There’s an old tin mine close to the village, and mining has believed to have taken place in the area for around three millennia.
 Many of the village’s homes were built to accommodate mine workers.
 There are fascinating ancient sites close to hand and many visitors are surprised by the diversity the small village offers.